Amicus Committee

 Chair

-Giovanni Chiarini (LLM, PhD) is a Lecturer (tenure-track – Asst.
-Prof.) and module leader in International Criminal Law at Huddersfield University, and International Fellow of the National Institute of Military Justice at Washington DC.
-Giovanni is also an attorney, admitted to the ICC list of assistants-to-counsel (eligible to be appointed associate counsel) and he carried out legal consultancy for UNAKRT.
-He was a Scholar-in-Residence at Texas Tech University and Visiting Professor at the Mississippi College School of Law, as well as Assistant Lecturer of Criminal Procedure at Insubria University.
-He was a visiting researcher at the following universities: Institute of International Peace and Security Law, Universität zu Köln; Centre for Criminal Justice and Human Rights, University College Cork; Laboratoire de droit international et européen, Université Côte d'Azur; Centre for International and Global Law, University of Edinburgh; Centre for Critical Legal Studies, Warwick University.
-Giovanni’s ICL publications (https://hud.academia.edu/GiovanniChiarini) have been awarded Gold Medal for the best article by the Cork Law Review Arthur Cox Prize; best PhD publication by the American Academy of Criminal Justice Sciences; best article by the Center for Studies in European and International Affairs.
-He is publishing a monograph with Routledge entitled “The Evolution of International Criminal Procedure”.
+Giovanni Chiarini (PhD) is an Assistant Professor at Alfaisal University in the Kingdom of Saudi Arabia, where he teaches international criminal law and the law of armed conflict.
+He recently published the book "The Evolution of International Criminal Procedure" (Routledge, 2024).
+Chiarini is also an International Fellow at the National Institute of Military Justice in Washington DC, a criminal defense attorney, and a Senior Associate at MEPLAW.
+He is admitted to the ICC list of assistants-to-counsel, and he has carried out legal consultancy for UNAKRT.
+He previously taught at Huddersfield University and the Royal Academy of Police in Bahrain.
+He has been a Scholar-in-Residence at Texas Tech University and a Visiting Professor at Mississippi College School of Law.
+He was also a visiting researcher at the following universities: Institute of International Peace and Security Law, Universität zu Köln; Centre for Criminal Justice, University College Cork; Université Côte d'Azur; Centre for Global Law, University of Edinburgh; Centre for Critical Legal Studies, Warwick University.
+His publications (https://hud.academia.edu/GiovanniChiarini) have been awarded the Gold Medal for best article by the Cork Law Review (Arthur Cox Prize), best PhD publication by the American Academy of Criminal Justice Sciences, and best article by the Center for Studies in International Affairs.

 Ahmed Zuhair Bajalan (Ahmed Wali) Assistant to Counsel before the ICC & ICCBA member A lawyer since 2011 and Assistant to Counsel before the ICC since 2020.
 Ahmed was born Baghdad he is Arabic and Kurdish speaker he is multicultural. furthermore English.
 Ahmed has been dedicated to addressing crimes against humanity and war crimes..etc. with a strong focus on those perpetrated jointly by the Turkish army and ISIS against Kurds in Western Kurdistan part which located in the north and east Syria, as well as offenses within Iraqi territory. as the Kurdish people face the jointly crimes of Turkey and its backed groups.
 His legal efforts extend to confronting continuous airstrikes and drone attacks by Turkey, a pressing issue in his homeland against civilians in Iraq and Syria.
 South and west of Kurdistan.
 Living in a country which its people faced different kind of crimes against humanity and war crimes...etc.
 Also the occupation of the Musel city in the north of Iraq by ISIS which also supported by Turkey. such crimes committed against the Yazidi and the Kurds - Christians.
 Arabs..etc.
 Ahmed working to protect the country from those international perpetrators.
 Ahmed's commitment to justice is further evident in his volunteer work with UN agencies independently he represented victims of Enforced disappearance and arbitrary detention - torture and degrading treatment..ect.
 Also he represented victims of LGBTI community.
 He is deeply involved in representing victims of gender-based violence (GBV) representing them in the courts and his advocacy for individuals from diverse backgrounds, including children, women, displaced persons, and Syrian refugees.
 He is working in criminal justice in his country in cases before the investigation courts and courts handling felonies..etc. .
 Ahmed continues to fight for justice against international perpetrators.